-Global Construction Industry Outlook
+Global Construction - Industry Outlook & Forecast

-- The global construction industry is expected to grow by an average of around 3 -4 percent between 2018 and 2022, with the US, China and India expected to hold an approximately 50 percent share, worth $87 trillion, in incremental construction spend over the next 15 years
+- The US, China, and India are expected to hold an approximately 50 percent share, worth $87 trillion, in incremental construction spending over the next 15 years

 - Integrated project delivery is expected to be an emerging trend, enabling successful implementation and potential benefits of this outsourcing model in large-scale projects in the US.

-- Reduction in lifecycle cost and time are key factors that led to an increase in the usage of technologies like BIM (3D&4D), laser scanning, 3D printing and smart building systems in the global construction sector.
+- Reduction in lifecycle cost and time are key factors that led to an increase in the usage of technologies like BIM (3D&4D), laser scanning, 3D printing, and smart building systems in the global construction sector.